Puchaczov/Musoq/README.md

 To try out Musoq, follow the instructions in our [CLI repository](https://github.com/Puchaczov/Musoq.CLI).

-## 💡 Example Queries
+## 💡 Where To Use It

-Musoq can handle a wide variety of data sources.
-Here are some examples:
+Musoq works with many data sources, including:

+### 📂 File System Analysis

 ```sql
 -- Look for files greater than 1 gig